-V.G.Vinod Vydiswaran is an Assistant Professor in the Department of Learning Health Sciences and the School of Information in the University of Michigan.
+V.G.Vinod Vydiswaran is an Associate Professor in the Department of Learning Health Sciences and the School of Information in the University of Michigan.
 His research interests are primarily in clinical and consumer natural language processing, information trustworthiness, large-scale text mining and analysis, and medical information science.
 His current research focuses on mining and analyzing health information from multiple sources, including scientific literature, community health forums, and social and information networks., with special interest in analyzing online medical textual information to infer credibility of sources and the claims they make.

 Dr. Vydiswaran is a Review Editor of the Journal of the Association for Information Science and Technology (JASIST) and a Guest Editor on the journal supplement on Big Data Analytics for Health of the Biomedical Engineering and Computational Biology (BECB).
 He received his Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign and Master of Technology from the Indian Institute of Technology Bombay, India.

 Research and scholarly interests: clinical and consumer natural language processing, information trustworthiness, text and data mining, information retrieval, medical information science